Wolverine971/9takes/src/blog/enneagram/philosophy-psychology-and-the-enneagram.md

 Similarly, Freud's theory of the human psyche—comprising the id, ego, and superego—parallels the Enneagram's intelligence centers.

 **Id (instinctual intelligence)**: The id represents our basic instincts and desires.
 It aligns with the Enneagram's instinctual intelligence center, governing our primal drives.
 **Ego (intellectual intelligence)**: The ego is our conscious mind, responsible for rational thought and decision-making.
-This corresponds to the Enneagram's intellectual intelligence center, which focuses on understanding our environment.
+This corresponds to the Enneagram's intelligence center, which focuses on understanding our environment.
 **Superego (emotional intelligence)**: The superego is our moral compass, guiding us through our emotions and interpersonal relationships.
-This is akin to the Enneagram's emotional intelligence center, which manages our emotions and connections with others.
+This is akin to the Enneagram's emotional center, which manages our emotions and connections with others.

 <div class="scroll-table">